-Through a combination of classic papers and more recent work, the course explores automated decision making from a computational perspective.
-It examines efficient algorithms, where they exist, for single-agent and multi-agent planning as well as approaches to learning near-optimal decisions from experience.
+The course explores automated decision-making from a computational perspective through a combination of classic papers and more recent work.
+It examines efficient algorithms, where they exist, for learning single-agent and multi-agent behavioral policies and approaches to learning near-optimal decisions from experience.

 This course counts towards the following specialization(s):

 Note: Sample syllabi are provided for informational purposes only.
 For the most up-to-date information, consult the official course documentation.